This document sets out Lanner Parish Council’s Learning and Development Policy by detailing:

 - Study leave;

 - Short courses and workshops;

 - Reporting progress.

-- Encourage Councillors and employees to undertake appropriate training and development activities;
+- Encourage Councillors and employees to undertake appropriate learning and development activities;

 Commitment to Training and Development

 Lanner Parish Council recognises that its Members and employees are its most important resource.
-The Council is committed to encouraging both Members and employees to enhance their skills, knowledge and qualifications through training and development activities.
-Some training is also necessary to ensure compliance with all legal and statutory requirements.
+The Council is committed to encouraging both Members and employees to enhance their skills, knowledge and qualifications through learning and development activities.
+Some learning is also necessary to ensure compliance with all legal and statutory requirements.

-Lanner Parish Council is committed to continuous training and development to enable Councillors and employees to effectively contribute to achieving the Council’s aims and objectives by providing the highest quality representation and services.
+Lanner Parish Council is committed to continuous learning and development to enable Councillors and employees to effectively contribute to achieving the Council’s aims and objectives by providing the highest quality representation and services.